elliotjreed/trent-vineyard-alpha-course-invite/README.md

 ## Deployment

-Deployment is via Ansible and Docker.
+Deployment is via Docker and Docker Compose.

 ## Built With